scarlson1/submissions/README.md

 Once a user creates an account (within a tenant), the beforeCreate blocking function checks the invite collection under the org to ensure the user was invited to join the tenant (/organizations/{orgId}/invites/{userEmail}).

-### Claims
+## Claims

----

 Claims are set up to mirror the properties of the firebase document under _organizations/{orgId}/userClaims/{userId}_.
-Firestore rules restrict updating the user claims document to iDemand Admins and Org Admins.
+Firestore rules restrict updating the user claims document to iDemand Admins and Org Admins. (note: idemand's orgId is 'idemand', although it is not set up as a tenant).

 Claims are kept up to date in the AuthContext component.
 To get around the issue of stale tokens (outdated claims because token hasn't been refreshed from logout/login), `updateClaims()` is called whenever auth state changes. `updateClaims()` refreshes the token (`getIdToken(true)`) and calls `getTokenResult()` to get the current custom claims, which are then stored in AuthContext Provider.
 Additionally, Auth Context subscribes to the userClaims doc in order to sync custom claims without requiring the user to refresh token / logout & sign in again.
+Whenever a change is detected, a function is triggered to check the firestore claims document and compare `lastCommittedRef` in auth context with the \_lastCommitted property in the firestore document.
+If they are different, `updateClaims()` is called, which will force refresh the token (`currentUser.getIdToken(true)` -> `currentUser.getIdTokenResult()`) and update the customs claims state with the result.

 [Patterns for security with Firebase: supercharged custom claims with Firestore and Cloud Functions - Doug Stevenson](https://medium.com/firebase-developers/patterns-for-security-with-firebase-supercharged-custom-claims-with-firestore-and-cloud-functions-bb8f46b24e11)

-### Blocking Functions
+## Blocking Functions

----

-##### beforeCreate
+#### beforeCreate

 If tenant is **not** present: